shaztechio/whatweek.sg/README.md

 # whatweek.sg

-Determines if the school week is odd or even (Singapore)
+Determines if the school week is odd or even (Singapore).

+See [Repository Guidelines](AGENTS.md) for contributor instructions.

 These files are in the `public` folder: